-The family assessment of strengths and needs is a tool designed to evaluate the presenting strengths and needs of the family of a child alleged to have been a CA/N victim.
-The strengths and needs assessment assists the worker in determining areas of family strengths and needs that can be utilized in case planning.
+The family assessment of strengths and needs (FASN) is a tool designed to evaluate the presenting strengths and needs of the family of a child alleged or confirmed to have been a CA/N victim.
+The FASN assists the worker in determining areas of family strengths and needs that should be addressed with a family open for In-Home or Permanency Planning Services.